Property Division Attorneys in Northern Virginia

 The four primary stages of property division are:

 - Identification: Each spouse must identify all existing assets and debts, both marital property, separate property and assets and debts accumulated before the marriage.

 - Classification: Each asset and debt must then be classified as either belonging to one of the spouses (“separate property”) or belonging to the marriage (“marital property”).
 Property or debts acquired before marriage are usually separate property.
 Property or debts acquired during the marriage, including each spouse’s retirement accounts, are usually marital property unless the property was a gift or inheritance from someone other than the other spouse or was property acquired by exchanging other separate property.

 - Valuation: The true value of each asset and debt must be determined, with the help of expert appraisers and forensic accountants.

 - Division: All assets and debts classified as marital property must be divided between the spouses in a fair and just manner pursuant to criteria established by Virginia law.

 Federal Employees and Military Members: Unique issues apply to the division of assets when one or both spouses are federal employees or members of the military.

 This final stage — the division of property — is where the analytical and strategic assistance of a knowledgeable divorce lawyer is extremely useful.
 Your attorney should be able to look at the property division picture as a whole, as well as being able to consider details about each asset such as future tax and estate planning consequences.
+This includes any debt incurred by the estate.
 Everything should be established ahead of time to prevent any future quiet title actions.

 One of the many benefits of working with a lawyer from Hale Ball is that we are a division of the well-regarded local law firm of Hale Ball Carlson Baumgartner Murphy PLC.
 Our family law attorneys have the support of a larger firm, including attorneys with extensive estate planning, tax, business, and bankruptcy experience.